scubuk/selenium-tuto/README.md

 * **find_element_by_class_name**

 This is used by locating element by their class name.
-But there may be more than one element.
-This shows only first element.
-It's not efficient.

 ![ ](https://user-images.githubusercontent.com/22459679/53170625-a13c8800-35f1-11e9-85b9-b9a03f3abb64.PNG)